Greenspan put: Tools

-Repurchase agreements (also called, "repos") are a form of indirect quantitative easing, whereby the Fed prints the new money, but unlike direct quantitative easing, the Fed does not buy the assets for its own balance sheet, but instead lends the new money to investment banks who themselves purchase the assets.
+Repurchase agreements (also called "repos") are a form of indirect quantitative easing, whereby the Fed prints the new money, but unlike direct quantitative easing, the Fed does not buy the assets for its own balance sheet, but instead lends the new money to investment banks who themselves purchase the assets.
 Repos allow the investment banks to make both capital gains on the assets purchased (to the extent the banks can sell the assets to the private markets at higher prices), but also the economic carry, being the annual dividend or coupon from the asset, less the interest cost of the repo.

-When the balance sheets of investment banks became very stressed during the global financial crisis, due to excessive use of repos, Fed had to by-pass the banks and employ direct quantitative easing; the "Bernanke put" and the "Yellen put" used mostly direct quantitative easing, whereas the "Powell put" used both direct and indirect forms.
+When the balance sheets of investment banks became very stressed during the 2008 financial crisis, due to excessive use of repos, the Fed had to bypass the banks and employ direct quantitative easing; the "Bernanke put" and the "Yellen put" used mostly direct quantitative easing, whereas the "Powell put" used both direct and indirect forms.

 Use

-The Fed first engaged in this activity after the 1987 stock market crash, which prompted traders to coin the term Greenspan put.
+The Fed first engaged in this activity after the 1987 stock market crash, which prompted traders to coin the term "Greenspan put".
 The Fed also acted to avert further market declines associated with the savings and loan crisis, the Gulf War and the Mexican crisis.
-However, the collapse of Long Term Capital Management in 1998, which coincided with the 1997 Asian Financial Crisis, led to such a dramatic expansion of the Greenspan Put that it created the dot-com bubble.
-After the collapse of the Internet bubble, Greenspan amended the tools of the Greenspan put to focus on buying mortgage-backed securities, as a method of more directly stimulating house price inflation, until that market collapsed in the Global Financial Crisis and Greenspan retired.
+However, the collapse of Long Term Capital Management in 1998, which coincided with the 1997 Asian financial crisis, led to such a dramatic expansion of the Greenspan put that it created the dot-com bubble.
+After the collapse of the Internet bubble, Greenspan amended the tools of the Greenspan put to focus on buying mortgage-backed securities, as a method of more directly stimulating house price inflation, until that market collapsed in the Great Recession and Greenspan retired.

-Side-effects
+Side effects

-In contrast to the benefits of asset price inflation, a number of adverse side-effects have been identified from the "Greenspan put" (and the other "Fed puts"), including:
+In contrast to the benefits of asset price inflation, a number of adverse side effects have been identified from the Greenspan put (and the other Fed puts), including: